What is Zero Trust Architecture? 9 Steps to Implementation

 - Digital certificates

 Another challenge here is shadow IT, technologies connecting to the network that your IT team may not know about.
-As part of your zero trust migration, you want to engage in a network scan to ensure you know all access points.
+As part of your zero trust migration, you want to engage in a network scan to ensure you identify all access points.

 4. Identify key processes

 Once you know all the applications your company uses, you need to define the ones most critical to your operations.
-These key business processes help you set resource access policies.
+These key business processes help you set resource access control policies.

 Low-risk processes are often good candidates for the first round of migration because moving them won’t cause critical business downtime.